 - Cleaning supplies

-- A crate or carrier large enough for the animal to stand and turn around and pads
+- A pet crate or pet carrier large enough for your pet to stand and turn around and pads

 - Toys and/or blankets

 - Copies of your pet’s rabies certificate and other health certificates

 - Cat Litter and portable litter box (if necessary)